||It was the so-called

 want to go and have a look, doesn't it.So I left

 Poslingford, shaking the dust from my feet (it

 was more like mud by now).
 Later that evening, I

 took to my bed, still shivering.
 I told my wife

 that if I died she should ask our solicitor to

 sue the Poslingford PCC for dereliction of

 Christian duty.
-Quite rightly, she told me not to
+She told me not to feel so sorry

 When I recovered, I wrote

 an e-mail to the Poslingford PCC.
 They replied